qwasi/android-sdk/README.md

 }
 ```

-This method will not generate a notification.
-But if one is desired an example of how to create a notification can be seen at the QwasiNotificationManager onRecieve and sendNotification for an example.
+This method will not generate a notification, if local notifications are not enabled.
+It will also Send a QwasiMessage Event over Witness.

 ###### SDK EVENT - "MESSAGE" (OPTIONAL)
 ###### SDK ERROR - `QWASIERRORMESSAGEFETCHFAILED`